marvin-cespo/chicityclerk.com-2012/httpdocs/wp-content/plugins/tablepress/readme.txt

 Initial version where most features are ready and pretty stable.

 == Upgrade Notice ==

+= 1.4 =
+This update is a stability, maintenance, and compatibility release.
+Updating is recommended.

+= 1.3 =
+This update is a stability, maintenance, and compatibility release.
+Updating is recommended.

 = 1.2 =
 This update is a stability, maintenance, and compatibility release.
 Updating is recommended.